Skip to content

 ROLE OF STATEMIRROR

 StateMirror belongs after evaluation.
-It can preserve the facts your application considered at a decision moment.
+It can preserve structured facts your application considered at a decision moment, including companion signal outputs when your application submits them.

-It does not validate the decision, recompute the signals, interpret the payload, or prove the outcome was correct.
+It does not validate the decision, recompute the signals, interpret the payload, evaluate policy, execute workflows, or prove the outcome was correct.

 FAILURE HANDLING